-This carrot cake has toasted pecans, white and brown sugars, apple sauce, crushed mandarin oranges and pumpkin pies spices such as, cloves, ginger, nutmeg and cinnamon.
-The full recipe is below and it was adapted from Sally’s Baking Addiction with several changes, one of which is adding crushed Mandarin oranges.
-I like her recipe because it is moist without too much oil which, I attribute to using a combination of oil and apple sauce.
+First, I made this carrot cake from scratch.
+I made it with toasted pecans, white and brown sugars, flour of course, apple sauce, crushed mandarin oranges and pumpkin pies spices such as, cloves, ginger, nutmeg and cinnamon.
+The recipe was adapted from Sally’s Baking Addiction with several changes, one of which is adding crushed Mandarin oranges.

 I made a traditional cream cheese icing for this cake with powdered sugar, cream cheese and half-and-half creamer.
-After I spread it on the cake liberally, I just dropped the coconut flakes on it to completely cover it, which is a task your kids can help.
+After I spread the icing on the cake liberally, I dropped coconut flakes on it to completely cover it.
+Your kids will love to help with that part.
 I cut oval and round pieces for the feet from a watermelon-flavored Fruit Roll Up and placed it on the bunny feet.
-Then I just added the green grass and Easter eggs.
+Then, I just added the green grass and Easter eggs.

 Cake Assembly and Decoration